-The proportionate share of the loss attributed to the partnership units was \$649 and \$1,518 for the year ended December 31, 2020 and 2019, respectively.
+The proportionate share of the loss attributed to the OP Units was \$210 and \$259 for the years ended December 31, 2022 and 2021, respectively.

-11. Incentive Award Plan
+12. Incentive Award Plan

 In April 2014, the Company's Board of Directors adopted, and in June 2014 the Company's stockholders approved, the 2014 Incentive Award Plan, or Plan, under which the Company may grant cash and equity incentive awards to eligible service providers in order to attract, motivate and retain the talent for which we compete.
 The aggregate number of shares of the Company's common stock and/or LTIP units of partnership interest in the Company's Operating Partnership, or LTIP units that are available for issuance under awards granted pursuant to the Plan is 375,000 shares/LTIP units.
 In July 2020 the Plan was amended and increased the number of shares/units available per the Plan to 875,000 shares/LTIP units.
 Shares and units granted under the Plan may be authorized but unissued shares/LTIP units, or, if authorized by the board of directors, shares purchased in the open market.
-If an award under the Plan is forfeited, expires or is settled for cash, any shares/LTIP units subject to such award may, to the extent of such forfeiture, expiration or cash settlement, be used again for new grants under the Plan.
-However, the following shares/LTIP units may not be used again for grant under the Plan: (1) shares/LTIP units tendered or withheld to satisfy grant or exercise price or tax withholding obligations associated with an award; (2) shares subject to a stock appreciation right, or SAR, that are not issued in connection with the stock settlement of the SAR on its exercise; and (3) shares purchased on the open market with the cash proceeds from the exercise of options.
+If an award under the Plan is forfeited, expires or is settled for cash, any shares/LTIP units may not be used again for grant under the Plan: (1) shares/LTIP units tendered or withheld to satisfy grant or exercise price or tax withholding obligations associated with an award; (2) shares subject to a stock appreciation right, or SAR, that are not issued in connection with the stock settlement of the SAR on its exercise; and (3) shares purchased on the open market with the cash proceeds from the exercise of options.

 The Plan provides for the grant of stock options, including incentive stock options, or ISOs, and nonqualified stock options, or NSOs, restricted stock, dividend equivalents, stock payments, restricted stock units, or RSUs, performance shares, other incentive awards, LTIP units, SARs, and cash awards.
+As of December 31, 2022, the Company has only issued restricted stock units under the Plan.
 In addition, the Company will grant its Independent Board of Directors restricted stock as part of their remuneration.
 Shares granted as part of the Plan vest equally over a four-year period while those granted to the Company's Independent Board of Directors vest equally over a three-year period.
-Annual grants given to the Company's Independent Board of Directors vest the earlier of one year from the date of grant, or, the next annual shareholder meeting.
+Annual grants given to the Company's Independent Board of Directors vest equally over a meeting.
 Holders of restricted shares of common stock have voting rights and rights to receive dividends, however, the restricted shares of common stock may not be sold, transferred, assigned or pledged and are subject to forfeiture prior to the respective vesting period.
-The following table is a summary of the total restricted shares granted for the years ended December 31, 2020 and 2019: